 6. Bring a note for the teacher about your child.

-If your teacher hasn’t already asked for it, now is a good time to give him a letter describing your child’s personality, academic history and any areas of concern you may have.
-He will appreciate receiving the information.
+If your teacher hasn’t already asked for it, now is a good time to give them a letter describing your child’s personality, academic history and any areas of concern you may have.
+They will appreciate receiving the information.

 Important information to take away from back-to-school night